-In recent years, especially since 9/11, we have placed ever greater responsibilities on our police officers, firefighters, and first responders, who have been expected to significantly expand their abilities to respond to crises—while law enforcement budgets have been stretched increasingly thin.
-As we work to restore fiscal discipline to our budget, we must also ensure that on the local, state, and federal levels we provide the necessary resources to hire new police officers, purchase vital equipment, train law enforcement personnel, and acquire information systems to coordinate communications among first responders and various criminal justice agencies.
+In recent years, especially since 9/11, we have placed ever greater responsibilities on our police officers, firefighters, and first responders, who have been expected to significantly expand their abilities to respond to crises—while public safety budgets have been stretched increasingly thin, and even more so during the coronavirus pandemic.
+As we work to restore fiscal discipline to our budget in the long term, we must also ensure that on the local, state, and federal levels we provide the necessary resources to purchase vital equipment, train law enforcement personnel, and acquire information systems to coordinate communications among first responders and various criminal justice agencies.
 As a member of the Senate Judiciary Committee, I believe we owe it to our public safety officers to make sure they have the technologies, tools, and training they need to do their job safely and effectively.

 As Minnesota’s U.S. senator, I will continue to focus on these priorities:

 - Providing our state and local law enforcement with critical tools to protect our communities.
-We must enhance and expand the programs that support local authorities as they prepare for and react to local crises or homeland security threats.
-The Community Oriented Policing Services (COPS) and Byrne Justice Assistance Grant programs have provided state and local law enforcement with needed support to hire, train, and equip public safety officers.
+We must enhance and expand the programs that support local public safety officers as they prepare for and react to local crises or homeland security threats.
+In February 2019, I worked with Senator Lisa Murkowski of Alaska to introduce the Behavioral Health Crisis Response Improvements Act, which supports state and local law enforcement agencies by providing behavioral health response training for officers who respond to cases involving people with a mental illness or a substance use disorder.
+I have also supported the Community Oriented Policing Services (COPS) and Byrne Justice Assistance Grant programs, which have provided state and local law enforcement with needed support to hire, train, and equip public safety officers.
 As chief prosecutor for Minnesota's largest county, I saw what a difference it makes when law enforcement officers can actually create a partnership with local communities in Minnesota.
 I will continue to champion these programs as well as other key federal initiatives for law enforcement and public safety.